codehackerr/Code-That-Speaks-Domain-Language/README.md

 We will solve this problem to demonstrate the techniques.
 [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

-Here is some Domain Rules Copied from the above link and corresponding code snippets.
+Here are some Domain Rules copied from the above link and corresponding code snippets.

 `Any live cell with fewer than two live neighbours dies, as if by underpopulation.`
 ```java